 If you are in a motor vehicle accident and have pain in your neck afterward, you may be wondering if you might have whiplash.
 After all, whiplash is the most common injury caused by car accidents.
 If you do have whiplash, it’s important to have it properly treated so that you can make a complete recovery.

 It’s important to note that, if you do have whiplash, you may be entitled to compensation for your medical bills and any time you had to take off of work to heal.
-Properly verifying if you have whiplash will help you understand whether or not to begin the process of making an insurance injury claim.
+Properly verifying if you have whiplash will help you understand whether or not to begin the process of making an insurance injury claim, or pursue other avenues of legal recourse against responsible parties.

 In this article, we’ll walk you through what you should do if you think you might have whiplash injuries.